-Hubel and Wiesel won their Nobel prize (1981) also because they discovered the modular organization of the striate cortex (Fig. 1.11C).
-There are topographically arranged units with about 0.5 mm diameter which contain the following subunits: (1) a column of cells with a defined orientation selectivity (orientation column), (2) peg-shaped structures that extend through layers 2 and 3 and stain heavily for cytochrome oxidase, a mitochondrial enzyme linked to metabolic activity (blobs, assumed to be involved in color processing, with predominant input from the koniocellular stream), and (3) two ocular dominance columns, with preferential input from either eye (ocular dominance column).
-These units repeat each other and the preferred orientation (see Fig. 1.11C) smoothly rotates until a 180° reversal is achieved after about 3/4 mm.
-A unit with a complete set of orientations has been termed hypercolumn.
+Hubel and Wiesel won the Nobel Prize (1981) also for their discovery of the modular organization of the striate cortex (Figure 1.11c).
+There are topographically arranged units with 0.5 mm diameter, which contain the following subunits: (i) a column of cells with a defined orientation selectivity (orientation column); (ii) peg-shaped structures that extend through layers 2 and 3 and stain heavily for cytochrome oxidase, a mitochondrial enzyme linked to metabolic activity (blobs, assumed to be involved in color processing, with predominant input from the koniocellular stream); and (iii) two ocular dominance column).
+These units repeat one after the other, and the preferred orientation (see Figure 1.11c) smoothly rotates until a 180° reversal is achieved after about 3/4 mm.
+A unit with a complete set of orientations has been termed a hypercolumn.

-Topographic representation of the visual world occurs in the visual system at many levels: first certainly, in the retina, but then also in the LGN, in the different cortical layers, the superior colliculus and the motion processing center area MT (V4), and others.
+Topographic representation of the visual world occurs in the visual system at many levels: first, certainly, in the retina, but then also in the LGN, in the different cortical layers, the superior colliculus and the motion processing center area MT (V4), and others.

-Effects of Attention
+1.15 Effects of Attention

-Most observations suggest that attention alters the sensitivity of neurons without affecting their stimulus preferences [29].
-Only some neurons in V1 are modulated by attention; others ignore it and some respond exclusively when the stimulus is attended.
+Most observations suggest that attention alters the sensitivity of neurons without affecting their stimulus preferences [28].
+Only some neurons in V1 are modulated by attention; others ignore it, and some respond exclusively when the stimulus is attended.
 The influence of attention increases with cortical hierarchy, perhaps also with increasing feature specificity of the cells.
 Effects of attention can be measured, for instance, by training a monkey to fixate a red or green spot.
 A neuron, for instance in area V4, is recorded, and the receptive field is mapped.
-A red or green stimulus, or nothing (for instance, a bar) appears in the receptive field.
+A red or green stimulus, or nothing (e.g., a bar) appears in the receptive field.
 The monkey is trained to respond if the stimulus color matches the color of the fixation spot or not.
 In this kind of experiment, the responses of the V4 cell can be compared with different levels of attention and different stimuli.

 Attention may also change the synchrony of neuronal signals in the visual cortex, although it is not yet studied how synchrony affects the strength of the neural responses.
-If attention can shape the responses of neurons to better performance, the question arises why not all neurons are at maximal sensitivity at all times.
-Presumably, the sensitivity is set to produce an appropriate balance between false alarms about the presence of a stimulus and failure to detect it [29].
+If attention can shape the responses of neurons to better performance, the question arises why all neurons are not at maximum sensitivity at all times.
+Presumably, the sensitivity is set to produce an appropriate balance between false alarms about the presence of a stimulus and failure to detect it [28].